 SDHC (Secure Digital High Capacity): More than 2 GB to 32 GB storage capacity

 SDXC (Secure Digital Extended Capacity): More than 32 GB to 2 TB of storage capacity

-The average user can capture hundreds or even thousands of photos and video clips with a 32GB or 64GB card.
-Hardware devices that support newer standards are backward compatible with older standard cards, but newer SD standard cards cannot be used in hardware devices that only support older standards.
+An average user can store hundreds or even thousands of photos and video clips on a 32GB or 64GB card.
+Hardware devices that support newer standards are backward compatible with older standard cards, but newer standard SD cards cannot be used in hardware devices that only support older standards.